ibm-cloud-docs/containers/cs_clusters.md

 5. **Standard clusters**: Plan your cluster [network setup](/docs/containers?topic=containers-plan_clusters) so that your cluster meets the needs of your workloads and environment.
 Then, set up your IBM Cloud infrastructure networking to allow worker-to-master and user-to-master communication:
   * To use the private service endpoint only or the public and private service endpoints (run internet-facing workloads or extend your on-premises data center):
     1. Enable [VRF](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) in your IBM Cloud infrastructure account.
+To check whether a VRF is already enabled, use the `ibmcloud account show` command.
     2. [Enable your {{site.data.keyword.cloud_notm}} account to use service endpoints](/docs/resources?topic=resources-private-network-endpoints#getting-started).
     <p class="note">The Kubernetes master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPN connection](/docs/infrastructure/iaas-vpn?topic=VPN-getting-started) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link).
 However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.cloud_notm}} Direct Link.
 You can expose the private service endpoint of the master for your cluster users by using a private network load balancer (NLB).
 The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.
 If you enable only the private service endpoint, you can use the Kubernetes dashboard or temporarily enable the public service endpoint to create the private NLB.
 For more information, see [Accessing clusters through the private service endpoint](/docs/containers?topic=containers-clusters#access_on_prem).</p>